XanaduAI/thewalrus/docs/index.rst

 :Release: |release|
 :Date: |today|

-Fastest exact hafnian library/
+The fastest exact hafnian library.

 Features
 ========

-* Fastest calculation of the hafnian and loop hafnian
+* Provides the fastest calculation of the hafnian and loop hafnian.

 * The algorithms in this library are what Ryser's formula is to the permanent.

 Getting started
 ===============

 To get the Hafnian package installed and running on your system, begin at the :ref:`download and installation guide <installation>`.
 Then, familiarise yourself with some :ref:`background information on the Hafnian <hafnian>` and :ref:`the computational algorithm <algorithms>`.

-For getting started with using the Hafnian library in your own code, have a look at the :ref:`Python tutorial <python_tutorial>` and the  :ref:`C tutorial <C_tutorial>`.
+For getting started with using the Hafnian library in your own code, have a look at the `Python tutorial <hafnian_tutorial.ipynb>`_.

 Finally, detailed documentation on the code and API is provided.